 I would say, if you got a basic understanding of these following topics, you will avoid some common pitfalls you maybe step in, when you don’t know this simple background.

-I will concentrate in this blog on the organization elements for services/apps/devices and not on the user access rights or user access management.
+I will concentrate in this blog post on the organization elements for services/apps/devices and not on the user access rights or user access management.
 This blog does not provide a suggestions of naming conventions or organizational guides.

 At the moment IBM Cloud uses cloud technologies like Cloud Foundry, IAM, IaaS and more, with a single entry under one umbrella.
 That means, you can access all these, just with a single logon.